What is this medication?

 This list may not describe all possible side effects.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

-Store between 20 and 25 degrees C (68 and 77 degrees F).
+Store at room temperature between 20 and 25 degrees C (68 and 77 degrees F).
 Keep this medicine in the original container.
-Throw away any unused medicine after the expiration date.
+Protect from moisture.
+Keep the container tightly closed.
+Get rid of any unused medicine after the expiration date.

 NOTE: This sheet is a summary.
 It may not cover all possible information.
 If you have questions about this medicine, talk to your doctor, pharmacist, or health care provider.